Son of Sardaar: Filming and post-production

 ₹30 crore was spent on making Son of Sardaar.
 However, an all-inclusive price tag of ₹85 crore was also announced in the media.

 The Punjabi Cultural Heritage Board raised disagreements due to some objection regarding certain scenes and dialogues.
 The producer and lead actor Ajay Devgn understood the objections and edited the scenes.
 "The creativity of the film has not been affected in any way.
 Every film is rectified, sometimes it's made even better," said Devgn during a press conference.
 "The objectionable things were very small.
 The writer and director of the film is Punjabi and we took care of things.
 Even the guy who tied my turban was from Punjab", he added.

 Soundtrack

 The music of the film was composed by Himesh Reshammiya while the lyrics were penned by Sameer, Shabbir Ahmed, Irshad Kamil & Manoj Yadav.
-Only one song, "Yeh Jo Halki Halki Khumariya", composed by Sajid–Wajid was also included in the album.
+Only one song, "Yeh Jo Halki Halki Khumariya", was composed by Sajid–Wajid, who were initially considered.